 We currently own a 156,000 square foot battery and battery systems research and manufacturing facility in Mississauga, Ontario.
+Since we started using more contract manufacturing, we need less space to operate and have decided to sell-lease back the premises and have received an unconditional offer for our land and building for about \$22.5 million CAD.
+We will be leasing part of the premises for our own operation.
 We research in many areas of lithium ion batteries and have developed and patented a number of items in the lithium ion battery area.
 We carry out engineering development at this facility, including assembly of complete battery systems.
-We have operating personnel at our head quarters in Canada, sales personnel in the USA and a sales and engineering representative based in Taiwan.
+We have operating personnel at our headquarters in Canada and sales personnel in the USA and a sales and engineering representative based in Taiwan.

-Effective April 29, 2015, as a result of the acquisition of Litarion GmbH ("Litarion"), we acquired an advanced automated production plant for lithium-ion electrodes and ceramic composite separators, with a rated capacity of 0.5 gigaWatt hours ("GWh") of electrodes and 10 million m2 of ceramic separators along with all associated intellectual property.
+Effective April 29, 2015, as a result of the acquisition of Litarion GmbH ("Litarion"), we acquired an advanced automated production plant for lithium-ion electrodes and ceramic composite separators, with a rated capacity of 0.5 gigaWatt hours ("GWh") of electrodes and 10 million $m^2$ of ceramic separators along with all associated intellectual property.
 The plant is located in Kamenz, Germany and consists of approximately 143,000 square feet of leased manufacturing and warehouse space.

 On January 25, 2018, the Company's wholly owned German subsidiary commenced a voluntary structured insolvency process.
 An Administrator has been appointed who has engaged a Merger and Acquisition specialist to conduct an orderly sale process.
-As such, the Litarion assets and liabilities were reclassified as discontinued operations and carried at net realizable value for the quarter ended December 31, 2017 and as effective control was lost on January 25, 2018, the subsidiary was not consolidated for the quarter ended March 31, 2018 and the net carrying amount was reflected as a liability of \$5,398 on the balance sheet as Net Liabilities (Assets) held for sale and carried at net realizable value.
-The gain or loss will be recognized to profit or loss once the sale process is completed.
+As such, the Litarion assets and liabilities were reclassified as discontinued operations and carried at net realizable value for the quarter ended December 31, 2017 and as effective control was lost on January 25, 2018, the subsidiary was not consolidated from quarter ended March 31, 2018 and the net carrying amount of \$5,105 was reflected on the balance sheet as Net Liabilities (Assets) held for sale and carried at net realizable value.